distributedlife/conventionaljs/README.md

 ## Todos
 - [ ] Make it work with commonjs modules. ts-morph is having a hard time here.
-- [ ] Make it work when someone hasn't annotated the function with JSDoc.
-There are few things we can do here around scoring the function based on name `handler` and whether it has 3 params (event, context, callback) or 1-2 params (event, [context]) for async functions.
 - [ ] Make sure it doesn't escape through a renamed reference.